 It’s my first (official) working week of January, so I thought I would begin by sharing what browser extensions I plan to use over the next 12 months to improve my online experience.

 Before we jump straight in, for those of you who don’t know, both Microsoft Edge and Google Chrome are based on the open-source Chromium.
-This means that they can both use the same extensions almost seamlessly.
+This means that they can both use the same extensions almost seamlessly, as can any other Chromium based browser (such as Brave, the one I recommend you use for privacy).

 There are so many reasons to avoid social media, but platforms such as Facebook are so pervasive and useful that I still find myself on them daily searching for upcoming events, messaging friends, checking Facebook marketplace.